Table of Contents

 If we plotted the relationship between X and Y, it would look like this:

-If we calculated the between the two variables, we would find that the correlation is zero.
+If we calculated the Pearson correlation coefficient between the two variables, we would find that the correlation is zero.
+We know that X causes Y, but the linear correlation between the two variables is zero.

-Example 3: Cosine Relationship
+Example 3: The Cosine Relationship (Y = cos(X))

 Suppose some variable, X, causes variable Y to take on a value equal to cos(X).